 The noise of shells bursting around.

-Bullets whizz and sine as they reach the earth.
+Bullets whizz and sing as they reach the earth.

 You forget the day you had a birth.

 But I stay right where the R.E.’s choose.

 Then we follow on to the 18th brave.

 With Hospital Train to the coast to show

 I ought to Heaven my best thanks give.

 With Engineers again tried to do a bit.

 But Ottawa says, “You just sit,